smplayer-dev/mpv/DOCS/man/options.rst

           a DVD and falls back on English if Hungarian is not available.
         - ``mpv --slang=jpn example.mkv`` plays a Matroska file with Japanese subtitles.
+        - ``mpv --slang=pt-BR example.mkv`` plays a Matroska file with Brazilian Portuguese subtitles if available, and otherwise any Portuguese subtitles.

 ``--vlang=<...>``
     Equivalent to ``--alang`` and ``--slang``, for video tracks.